No obligations & no credit card required

 Football Season: The Parent’s Guide so your Child Does Not Get Injured

-I myself am a huge fan of football at all levels: youth, college, and professional.
+I am a massive football fan at all levels: youth, college, and professional.
 However, at what point and at what cost do players, young or old, suffer extreme consequences?
-When injuries do happen to young children, how much more of an impact does it have?
+When personal injuries do happen to young children, how much more of an impact does it have?

-According to the National Institute of Health, approximately two million children ranging from kindergarten to seventh grade, were injured playing a youth sport in 2001.
+According to the National Institute of Health, approximately two million children ranging from kindergarten to seventh grade were injured playing a youth sport in 2001, many with traumatic brain injuries.

 Thankfully, the majority of those injuries were minor.
-Nevertheless, there were a large number of them that were not.
-Of those severe injuries, several had permanent implications.
+Nevertheless, a large number were not.
+Of those severe child injuries, several had permanent implications.

-Young children are still growing and their bones are not fully developed.
-When fractures and brutal injuries take place, it is a concern for many orthopedic surgeons because children’s growth plates are extremely fragile.
+Young children are still growing, and their bones are not fully developed.
+When fractures and brutal injuries take place, it is a concern for many orthopedic surgeons because children’s growth plates are incredibly fragile.

-Pete Mackey published an article in The Safety Report Magazine which cited ten tips an orthopedic surgeon had recommended you follow if your child is determined to smack heads on the playing field.
+Pete Mackey published an article in The Safety Report Magazine, citing ten tips an orthopedic surgeon recommended you follow if your child is determined to smack heads on the playing field.

 1) Health

 First, make sure your child is healthy enough to play.
-Most associations do require a physical, but have one by a doctor that knows your child such as your pediatrician.
+Most associations require a physical, but have one done by a doctor who knows your child, such as your pediatrician.

 2) Pads and Helmets Have a Purpose – Use Them!